Generic name: metoprolol [ me-TOE-pro-lol ]

 What is Metoprolol Tartrate?

 Metoprolol Tartrate is a beta-blocker that affects the heart and circulation (blood flow through arteries and veins).

 Metoprolol Tartrate may also be used for other purposes not listed in this medication guide.

 You should not use Metoprolol Tartrate Tartrate if you have a serious heart problem (heart block, sick sinus syndrome, slow heart rate), severe circulation problems, severe heart failure, or a history of slow heart beats that caused fainting.

-You should not use this medication if you are allergic to Metoprolol Tartrate, or other beta-blockers (atenolol, carvedilol, labetalol, Metoprolol Tartrate, nadolol, nebivolol, propranolol, sotalol, and others), or if you have:
+You should not use this medicine if you are allergic to Metoprolol Tartrate, or other beta-blockers (atenolol, carvedilol, labetalol, nadolol, nebivolol, propranolol, sotalol, and others), or if you have:

 a serious heart problem such as heart block, sick sinus syndrome, or slow heart rate;